-On March 30, 2023, Atha Energy Corp. ("Atha") issued 200,000 its common shares to the Company as a partial consideration pursuant to an option agreement with the Company to acquire an undivided interest in four mineral leases representing a portion of the Golden Rose Property (note 7).
-The Company must not sell the Atha common shares until July 31, 2023, when a four-month restriction period ends.
+On March 30, 2023, Atha Energy Corp. ("Atha") issued 200,000 its common shares (the "Atha Shares") to the Company as a partial consideration pursuant to an option agreement with the Company to acquire an undivided interest in four mineral leases representing a portion of the Golden Rose Property (note 7).
+Atha received the approval to list its common shares on the Canadian Securities Exchange (the "CSE") in March 2023 and its shares began trading on the CSE on April 11, 2023.
+The Company may not sell the Atha Shares until July 31, 2023, when a four-month hold period ends.

-Atha has received the approval of the Canadian Securities Exchange (the "CSE") to list its common shares as at March 31, 2023.
-However, its common shares did not begin trading on the CSE until after March 31, 2023.
-At March 31, 2023, the fair value of Atha common shares held by the Company were measured at their market value of \$1.00 per share, for a total value of \$200,000.
-The fair value was determined based on Atha's most recent equity financing completed on March 30, 2023, when over 33 million subscription receipts it issued in late 2022 were exchanged into common shares at a cost of \$1.00 per share.
+At inception, the fair value of the Atha Shares held by the Company were measured at their market value of \$1.00 per share, for a total value of \$200,000.
+The fair value was determined based on Atha's equity financing completed on March 30, 2023, when over 33 million subscription receipts it issued in late 2022 were exchanged into common shares at a cost of \$1.00 per share.